113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cfee.md

 # Working with the Cloud Foundry Enterprise Environment service (ibmcloud cfee)
 {: #ibmcloud_commands_cfee}

 With {{site.data.keyword.cfee_full}} (CFEE) you can instantiate multiple, isolated, enterprise-grade Cloud Foundry platforms on-demand.
-Instances of the IBM Cloud Foundry Enterprise service run within your own account in the {{site.data.keyword.cloud_notm}}.
+Instances of the IBM Cloud Foundry Enterprise service run within your own account on {{site.data.keyword.cloud}}.
 The environment is deployed on isolated hardware (Kubernetes clusters).
 You have full control over the environment, including access control, capacity, version updates, resource usage, and monitoring.

-Use the following commands to manage CFEE environments, orgs, spaces, users, and roles.
+Use the following commands from {{site.data.keyword.cloud_notm}} Command Line Interface to manage CFEE environments, orgs, spaces, users, and roles.
 {: shortdesc}

 ## ibmcloud cfee environments